ickc/pantable/README.md

 -   `include`: the path to an CSV file, can be relative/absolute.
 If non-empty, override the CSV in the CodeBlock. default: None

 When the metadata keys is invalid, the default will be used instead.
+Note that width and table-width accept fractions as well.

 `pantable2csv`
 ==============